PiAir/gettingandcleaningdatacoursera/README.md

 to set the working directory.

-The script also assumes that the unzipped data set is in a subfolder of the working directory called "UCI HAR Dataset"
+The script also assumes that the unzipped data set is in a subfolder of the working directory called "UCI HAR Dataset".

 To change its location modify this line in run_analysis.r:
 ```R
 kDataFolder = "UCI HAR Dataset"